timcogan/perspecta/README.md

 ## Keyboard Shortcuts

 The single-key shortcuts below are defaults.
-Change or individually reset them in **Settings**, or use **Reset all** to restore both the shortcuts and secondary color.
+Change or individually reset them in **Settings**, or use **Reset all** to restore the shortcuts, secondary color, and visible metadata field selection.
 Reserved navigation and close shortcuts cannot be reassigned.

 - `C` (default): toggle cine mode
 - `G` (default): toggle image overlay (GSPS, Mammography CAD SR marks, or a matching Parametric Map, when available)